tristantao/mvp2/payload.md

 Terminal nodes can also represent probability estimations if we want to predict the probability of membership in that segment.
 In our Train data lets say we use Sex (Male/Female) as the attribute for our first node.
 Since from our exploratory analysis we know that a much larger percentage of women survived we could make predictions on survival simply from whether an observation was a man or woman.

-To bolster our tree suppose we chose the second attribute to be age, and specifically if age is less than 18.
+To bolster our tree suppose we chose the second attribute to be age, and specifically, if age is less than 18.
 This is because we hypothesize again the women and children standard.
-At the two original terminal nodes separating men from women we would now further segment these two populations by age.
-Here we would now have four terminal nodes: men aged 18 and greater, men aged 18 and less, women aged 18 and greater, women aged 18 and less.
+At the two nodes separating men from women we would now further segment these two groups by age.
+Now we have four terminal nodes: men aged 18 and greater, men aged 18 and less, women aged 18 and greater, women aged 18 and less.

-From here its easy to see that we could increase both the number of nodes and the specificity of them to make it so each observation results in a terminal node and hence a perfect model!
+From here its easy to see that we could increase both the number of nodes and the specificity of the attributes applied to the nodes to make it so each observation results in a terminal node and hence a perfect model!
 But wait, because how would this model then apply to a new data set such as Test?
-It wouldn't be 100% correct and in fact would be significantly worse off than a "pruned" model.
+It wouldn't be 100% correct and in fact would be significantly worse than a model which "prunes" certain attributes.
 This is the concept of overfitting that one needs to be conscious of when creating classification trees.

+In general overfitting is when you find patterns in the data (in our case a very very specific pattern but a pattern nonetheless) that does not generalize to new data.
+Don't worry if this doesn't make sense quite yet.
 The easiest way to understand classification trees is to apply them to a data set.
 Move onwards to start building your first model!

 <h5>MainScreen -> Tools -> ClassificationTrees -> Apply</h5>
 ###### Add optionality to go to AddVariable screen and Evaluate Screen